nxp-imx/oem-prov-app/Documentation/user_guide.md

 </tr>
 <tr>
 	<td>--indirect, -i config_file</td>
 	<td>The OEM Provisioning application runs in the indirect mode.
-In this mode, it downloads the security assets from the external memory (or it takes them from a file) and provision the device.</td>
+In this mode, it takes the provisioning assets from a file and provisions the device.</td>
 	<td>Not supported yet</td>
 </tr>
 <tr>